-With the advent of echocardiography, and cardiac CT and MRI, the role of chest radiographs in evaluating congenital heart disease has been largely been relegated to one of historical and academic interest, although they continue to crop up in radiology exams.
-In most instances a definite diagnosis cannot be made, however the differential can be narrowed to a few likely diagnoses.
+With the advent of echocardiography, and cardiac CT and MRI, the role of chest x-rays in evaluating congenital heart disease has been largely relegated to one of historical and academic interest.
+However, they continue to crop up in radiology exams.
+In most instances a definite diagnosis cannot be made, however, the differential can be narrowed to a few likely diagnoses.

 Interpretation is also made significantly easier (and you could argue that it is cheating) if knowledge of whether the child is cyanotic or acyanotic is available.

 Before technical assessment even begins, it is essential to assess the technical adequacy of the chest x-ray.
 The film should not be rotated, over or under exposed and no excessive lordotic or kyphotic angulation should be present.
 An adequate inspiratory effort must also have been obtained.